 - Chemical confusion doesn’t derail your work schedule

 - And every worker is safe on the job and healthy in retirement

 Chemscape wants to help you protect your company and your workers from the life-threatening and business-threatening consequences of hazardous chemicals.
-This resource section will provide you with basic information on Safety Data Sheets, as well as SDS Authoring information, to help you stay on top of managing Hazardous Product compliance and keep your operations running smoothly and your chemical products moving.
+This resource section will provide you with basic information on Safety Data Sheets, as well as SDS Authoring information, to help you stay on top of managing Hazardous Product compliance.

 The requirements for SDS updates are dependent upon the jurisdiction you are working in.
 For Canada, you would want to look at the provincial/territory workplace WHMIS laws for any variation.
 For the USA you would refer to the OSHA Haz Com laws for your state as some states may have requirements that exceed federal standards.
 In general, it is the chemical manufacturers / suppliers’ responsibility to update the SDS when significant new information on the hazardous product occurs.
 Best practise is for worksites to do an annual chemical inventory check to ensure their SDS library is up to date and current.
 See the guidelines for updating SDSs in Canada for provincial and federal workplaces.

 Safety Data Sheets are mandatory for hazardous products.
 If a product arrives at the worksite without an SDS it needs to be quarantined until an SDS is obtained for the product.